Marzoug-Nabil/Credit_card_fraud_detection/README.md

 Credit card fraud is a significant concern in the financial industry.
 This project aims to address this issue using machine learning techniques to automatically detect fraudulent transactions.
 By employing a range of algorithms, the project aims to achieve high accuracy and low false positive rates.

 ## Dataset
-The dataset used for this project is [provide dataset source and link].
+The dataset used for this project is [Credit card fraud detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 It contains historical credit card transaction data, including features like transaction amount, time, and anonymized features.
 It's important to note that the dataset is unbalanced, with a small percentage of fraudulent transactions.

 ## Installation
-- Clone this repository: `git clone https://github.com/your-username/credit-card-fraud-detection.git`
+- Clone this repository: `git clone https://github.com/Marzoug-Nabil/credit-card-fraud-detection.git`
 - Install required dependencies: `pip install -r requirements.txt`

 ## Usage